Reinforcement Twinning for Hybrid Control of Flapping-Wing Drones: Abstract

 \section{Abstract}

-Controlling the flight of flapping-wing drones requires versatile controllers that handle their time-varying, nonlinear, and underactuated dynamics from incomplete and noisy sensor data.
-Model-based methods struggle with accurate modeling, while model-free approaches falter in efficiently navigating very high-dimensional and nonlinear control objective landscapes.
-This article presents a novel hybrid model-free/model-based approach to flight control based on the recently proposed reinforcement twinning algorithm.
-The model-based (MB) approach relies on an adjoint formulation using an adaptive digital twin, continuously identified from live trajectories, while the model-free (MF) approach relies on reinforcement learning.
-The two agents collaborate through transfer learning, imitation learning, and experience sharing using the real environment, the digital twin and a referee.
-The latter selects the best agent to interact with the real environment based on performance within the digital twin and a real-to-virtual environment consistency ratio.
-The algorithm is evaluated for controlling the longitudinal dynamics of a flapping-wing drone, with the environment simulated as a nonlinear, time-varying dynamical system under the influence of quasi-steady aerodynamic forces.
-The hybrid control learning approach is tested with three types of initialization of the adaptive model: (1) offline identification using previously available data, (2) random initialization with full online identification, and (3) offline pre-training with an estimation bias, followed by online adaptation.
-In all three scenarios, the proposed hybrid learning approach demonstrates superior performance compared to purely model-free and model-based methods.
+Controlling flapping-wing drones requires controllers that handle time-varying, nonlinear, underactuated dynamics from incomplete, noisy sensor data.
+Recent advances in artificial intelligence (AI), particularly reinforcement learning (RL), have opened new perspectives for addressing such complex control problems through data-driven policy optimization from interaction with the environment.
+Yet purely data-driven methods are sample-inefficient, demanding extensive, sometimes unsafe exploration, especially without guiding physical models.
+This motivates hybrid AI–physics frameworks.
+This article proposes a hybrid model-free/model-based flight-control approach using the reinforcement twinning algorithm.
+The model-based (MB) component uses an adjoint formulation and an adaptive digital twin continuously identified from live trajectories; the model-free (MF) component uses RL.
+The two agents share knowledge via transfer learning, imitation learning, and shared experience between the real environment and the digital twin, coordinated by a policy referee that selects which agent acts in reality based on digital-twin performance and a real-to-virtual consistency ratio.
+The framework is evaluated for the longitudinal control of a flapping-wing drone, modelled as a nonlinear time-varying system driven by quasi-steady aerodynamic forces.
+The hybrid strategy is tested under three adaptive-model initializations: (1) offline identification from existing data, (2) random initialization with fully online identification, and (3) offline pre-training with biased parameters followed by online adaptation.
+In all cases, the hybrid framework improves performance, robustness, and sample efficiency over purely model-free and purely model-based approaches.